PlasticRanger

 types of shrinkage

 What is warpage?
 A variation in shrinkage, that’s it.
-In simple words, shrinkage extending in all directions uniformly becomes smaller in size but somehow retains its shape.
+In simple words, shrinkage extending in all directions uniformly becomes smaller but retains its shape.

 There are three shrinkage types.
 Let’s dive into them.